QuoSecGmbH/SIT/README.md

 A general understanding of the DFIR ORC structure is beneficial.
 The tool can also be run independently if so desired.

 DFIR ORC is a framework for forensic artifact acquisition on live systems.
-It allows embedding already included acquisition tools and external custom tools into a single portable binary.
+It allows of embedding already included acquisition tools and external custom tools into a single portable binary.
 The external tools need to be windows executable binaries.

 By default the DFIR ORC tools acquire artifacts, depending on their configuration, and drop them into 7z archives.